hyperonecom/h1-cli/docs/vm.md

 ## h1 vm ssh

-Connect to Virtual machine using SSH
+Connect to virtual machine using SSH

 ### Syntax